UoB-HPC/neutral/README.md

 make KERNELS=omp3 COMPILER=INTEL
 ```

+The `KERNELS` option determines the particular kernel set that will be used when building the project.
+At this time the difference between the kernel sets is that they are written with different programming models.
+When you clone the repository there are multiple directories that contain duplicates of the core computational kernels, ported to different models and the name of the directory is the value to be used with the KERNELS option.

 A number of other switches and options are provided:

 - `DEBUG=<yes/no>` - 'yes' switches off optimisation and adds debug flags